kimlvis31/AutoTradeMachine_Eta/README.md

   * <Details>
     <Summary><b><i> Backtesting & Results </b></i></Summary>

       1\.
 Navigate to Simulation page.
       <img src="./docs/feat4_1.png">
       <br>

       2\.
 Determine simulation name and range (If left unnamed, it will be automatically generated in an indexed format).
       Once all the configurations are completed, click the ***ADD*** button (Once step 3 and 4 are done).
       Once the simulation is completed, move to ***SIMULATION RESULT*** page either by pressing the ***VIEW RESULT*** button in the section or by navigating from **DASHBOARD**.
       3\.
 Determine position-wise trade strategies; currency analysis, trade control, and account control.
       4\.
 Determine account-wise parameters.
       <img src="./docs/feat4_2.png">
       <br>

       5\.
-Select a simulation to view
+Select a simulation to view.
       6\.
-View simulation result summary
+View simulation result summary.
       7\.
 View simulation result in details.
       <img src="./docs/feat4_3.png">
       <br>